-A continuation of B 218a.
 Spring.
-2 semester hours.
-Prerequisites: B 111-112.
+4 semester hours.
+(Not offered 1971-72) Prerequisites: B 111-112.

-B 219 THE THEOLOGY OF OLD TESTAMENT RITUAL Mr. Durham

-A consideration of the ritual literature of the Old Testament, with some concentration upon the book of Leviticus.
+B 219 THE THEOLOGY OF OLD TESTAMENT RITUAL Mr. Durham A consideration of the ritual literature of the Old Testament, with some concentration upon the book of Leviticus.
 Attention is given to the origin, development, and meaning of Old Testament sacrificial terminology, and to the theology underlying the cultic rituals of the Old Testament.

 Fall.
 2 semester hours.
-(Not offered 1972-73) Prerequisites: B 111-112.
+(Not offered 1971-72) Prerequisites: B 111-112.

-B 220 HISTORICGRAPHIC TEXTS OF THE ANCIENT NEAR EAST
+B 220 HISTORIOGRAPHIC TEXTS OF THE ANCIENT NEAR EAST